chi-tabby-io/Bordle/README.md

 - Create an exit statistics screen akin to the original
 - Create a command line option to bring up the statistics screen without playing the game
+- Create a command line option that allows user to ignore 1 day limit
+- Create a command line option that allows user to specify a difficulty
 - Use a 5-letter dictionary of common words (as it stands, it is too difficult at the moment)
 - Allow for multiple users to play, have their data saved into respective files